canastro/blog/content/blog/2019-01-09---ts-extend-modify/index.md

 export type PaletteInput = ReadOnly<Partial<Palette>>;
 ```

-Its up to you to decide if you prefer to use the ReadOnly and Partial built-ins or to build your own Input type using **keyof** and adding the readonly and optional modifiers.
+Its up to you to decide if you prefer to use **ReadOnly** and **Partial** built-ins or to build your own Input type using **keyof** and adding the readonly and optional modifiers.

-You might have noticed that in my type definitions I added a plus sign before the **readonly** and **optional**, thats just to make it clear that we want to add those modifiers to the given key.
+You might have noticed that in my type definitions I added a plus sign before the **readonly** and **?**, thats just to make it clear that we want to add those modifiers to the given key.
 Its also possible to use a minus sign in order to remove a modifier from the base type.

 Check the [example on typescript-play.js.org.](https://typescript-play.js.org/#code/JYOwLgpgTgZghgYwgAgApwDYTJZBvAKGWQHcALYSALmQGcwpQBzAbiOSaggE8b7GQrdgCMMiANZ8GzNsQAOjALZwovOtMGy6EBAHsQAExVr+MggF82BAPQAqW0VvIw3OSnRYcEAJIg5AVzBkAF40FTBgTAAeACUIOAMAeRAMbiiPbEgAPizZW2sCAhc3MM9IXwCg0MJiAGouBP1U5ABtAGlkUGRxHl0YUsyIAF1agH4aDK92obZzQr0QemQDCHh-DDBJ3Gr2ckoIGgByAGIYM8OAGnZOHiPTgHYYAE54S5ExBElkE4AmP7f5EpjHcAGwGADMAAYIPcAdoFkZVHcDDADCsDIcLFYFksEA1IFsUKEABS6ABu0EYK1o4wGXgqgQAlBNMIMQllkOxiIlhAArHRgAB0cFotGATBAxLw5guy1WcHWm1ZXll5MpwGpjK0BBxQTkyu2yDx8QJBogxK1Ov0uP89F0imAAC8IAZCSEjfiIISpcgFMBlEjvlwMchzJarYtdFhBRhdEwffqyhBZQhbWB7U6XW6wywgA)

 # Modify and extend a type

-What if we want to provide some inputs that are not exactly overrides, but are variables that will be used to compute the new theme, something like:
+What if we wanted to provide some input props that are not exactly overrides, but are variables that will be used to compute the new theme.
+In the next example `fontSize` and `htmlFontSize` are passed in just to be able to calculate the `fontSizeH1` in *rem* units:

 ```js
 export interface Typography {